 John Bosco grew up in dire poverty in northern Italy, but by the grace of God, his own determination and some human help, he made his way through school and to priestly ordination.
 Realizing that he had been given his gift freely, he chose to give freely.
 He had lived through dire poverty, as had myriads of abandoned and semi-feral young boys around him, with all the moral and spiritual degradation that entailed.
 Hence, he determined to do something.
 At his own initiative, against all the ‘wisdom of this world’ and innumerable hardships and setbacks, he set up a school and training centre for the abandoned youngsters, keeping it going through his own courage, grit and the grace of the good God.

-And he was just the man to do so: Gifted beyond the norm, strong and athletic, he had learned to juggle and do acrobatics as a child, so to raise money to put himself through school, and dedicated himself like a dervish to his studies when he finally made it into the seminary.
-Like the future Karol Wojtyla, he was also handsome and intelligent, noble of brow and square of jaw.
-He forewent the attraction of and to the fairer sex, giving up any thoughts of marriage to focus on the higher things, moved by the plight of the young people crowding around the slums and prisons of Turin.
-Like Wojtyla and Vianney, his life was almost entirely self-gift, a generous sacrifice to God, caring not a whit what the world thought, the fruit of which is evident through the world to this day.
-The Bosco method, emphasizing gentle example and correction, transformed how children were taught, and his centres were open to all and sundry.
+And he was just the man to do so: Strong and athletic, he had learned to juggle and do acrobatics as a child, so to raise money to put himself through school, and dedicated himself like a dervish to his studies when he finally made it into the seminary.
+Like the future Karol Wojtyla, he was also handsome and intelligent, but gave up up any thoughts of marriage to focus on the higher things, moved by the plight of the young people crowding around the slums and prisons of Turin.
+Like Wojtyla and Vianney, his life was almost entirely self-gift, a generous sacrifice to God, the fruit of which is evident through the world to this day.
+The Bosco method, emphasizing example and gentle correction, transformed how children were taught, and his centres were open to all and sundry.
 As he wrote to his brethren: